YukiyamaShizuka/SPONSOR/TreeOS_Structure_Hardware_Proposal.md

 > One system embeds it all.
 > Let them run.
 >
 > *Provisioning note: As the SC + AI integration phase involves structure-level validation and long-horizon behavior tracking, the hardware used during this initial stage will naturally shape the system's execution pathways.
-For this reason, we hope to minimize the need for reconfiguration later in development by provisioning a stable and complete testing environment from the outset.
+For this reason, we hope to minimize the need for reconfiguration later in development by provisioning a stable and complete testing environment from the outset.*
+>

-Each platform’s hardware specification is derived from deterministic path and memory demands inherent to TreeOS and SapClarify architecture.
-Any reduction or substitution may invalidate long-session runtime and AI-integration experiments.*
+> _Note: Each platform’s hardware specification is derived from deterministic path and memory demands inherent to TreeOS and SapClarify architecture.
+Any reduction or substitution may invalidate long-session runtime and AI-integration experiments._